codingcatgirl/lucidgloves-fae-mod/docs/3d_printing.md

   * Make sure your printer supports `M600` or a similar print pause/filament change G-Code command.
   * Set `M600` (or whatever command your printer understands) as the custom Filament Change/Tool Change G-Code.
     In PrusaSlicer/SuperSlicer, you find this in the Custom G-Code section of your Printer profile.
-In Cure, there is an Extension called “Post Processing” that you can use to add a custom G-Code script.
+In Cure, there is an Extension called `Post Processing` that you can use to add a custom G-Code script.
 * Set the layer height to 0.25mm for the bottom 1mm or the entire print.
 You can set it lower, but then you'll have to change the filament more often.
 * If you have done it correctly, there should only be 4 manual filament changes for the entire print.